yashsharma127/Intern-assignment/README.md

 Task 4: Second Page of the Application[Component 2]
 Creating another component below the table.
-You can hardcode the given json in your application The component will be the list of department and each department has sub departments Sub departments can be expanded and collapsed by the user
+The component will be the list of department and each department has sub departments Sub departments can be expanded and collapsed by the user